HPEDevCom/redfishdocs/docs/concepts/gettingStarted.md

 The following example retrieves the
 {% link-internal href=concat("/docs/redfishservices/ilos/", $env.PUBLIC_LATEST_ILO_GEN_VERSION, "/", $env.PUBLIC_LATEST_ILO_GEN_VERSION, "_", $env.PUBLIC_LATEST_FW_VERSION, "/", $env.PUBLIC_LATEST_ILO_GEN_VERSION, "_chassis_resourcedefns", $env.PUBLIC_LATEST_FW_VERSION, "#chassiscollection") %} ChassisCollection {% /link-internal %}
-data type of an HPE Synergy computer node.
-Among other properties, the response body contains an `@odata.type` key and a `Members` array with two items pointing to the URI of the members.
-It contains as well a `@odata.id` with the URI of the resource.
+of an HPE Synergy computer node.
+Among other properties, the response body contains the mandatory `@odata.type` key and a `Members[]` array with two items providing the URI of the members.
+It contains as well a `@odata.id` key with the URI of the resource.

 {% tabs %}